hurricanehrndz/docker-containers/tmm/README.md

 By default the containerized application has been set to run with UID and GID `1000`.
-If using the automatic install method from Docker, the container is set to run with the UID and GID of of the user executing the `tmm` wrapper script.
+If using the automatic install method from Docker, the container is set to run with the UID and GID of the user executing the `tmm` wrapper script.
 Additionally, the wrapper script saves tmm's configuration and settings in a hidden sub folder in the executing user's home directory.
 Most default settings can be adjusted by passing the appropriate environment